ibm-cloud-docs/CDN/troubleshooting.md

 {: tab-group="cdr-troubleshooting"}
 {: class="simple-tab-table"}

-*&#8902;* The expected behavior was changed to `Access denied` for the domain mappings created since 08/05/2019.
+*&#8902;* The expected behavior was changed to `Access denied` for the domain mappings that are created since 08/05/2019.
 The expected behavior is keeping `Successful load` for the domain mappings created before 08/05/2019.

 **Common error messages:**

 A `301 Moved Permanently` message most likely indicates you are attempting to reach a CDN with an `HTTPS` or `HTTP_AND_HTTPS` protocol using the hostname.
 Due to a limitation with the HTTPS wildcard certificate, you **must** use the CNAME for access to your CDN.

-With an HTTP **only** protocol, you will receive the `301 Moved Permanently` message if you try to reach your CDN using the CNAME.
+With an HTTP **only** protocol, you receive the `301 Moved Permanently` message if you try to reach your CDN using the CNAME.
 In this case, you can _only_ gain access to your CDN using the hostname.

 The `Access denied` message is seen when you're trying to reach a CDN using an incorrect protocol.
 Ensure that you're using `http` for CDNs created with HTTP protocol, or `https` for CDNs created with HTTPS protocol.

 **A possible redirect error:**

 The behavior of a URL redirecting to {{site.data.keyword.cloud_notm}} CDN webpage is seen most often when the URL is incorrect for the protocol.
 If your CDN is created with a protocol of HTTPS or HTTPS_AND_HTTPS, you must use the CNAME for access to your CDN.
-For example: `https://examplecname.cdn.appdomain.cloud` for HTTPS mappings or `http://examplecname.cdn.appdomain.cloud` or `https://examplecname.cdn.appdomain.cloud` for HTTP_AND_HTTPS mappings.
+For example,: `https://examplecname.cdn.appdomain.cloud` for HTTPS mappings or `http://examplecname.cdn.appdomain.cloud` or `https://examplecname.cdn.appdomain.cloud` for HTTP_AND_HTTPS mappings.

 The URL redirects to {{site.data.keyword.cloud_notm}} CDN webpage in this case because both the protocol and domain are incorrect for the CDN's protocol.
-For a CDN created with HTTP as the _only_ protocol, it can be reached _only_ by means of the hostname.
+For a CDN created with HTTP as the _only_ protocol, it can be reached _only_ by using the hostname.
 For example, `http://example.com`.